 By mile 19, I was crying.
 My pain level was high but more than that I knew that I couldn’t go another seven miles that day.
 I had five blisters on my foot, one the entire size of my heel, and yes, I still have the scar.
 My injury was bothering me, but most of all, I was upset that I would be the one not to finish or potentially stop others from finishing.

 I put my pack down, asked my boyfriend to come over, swallowed three Advil (okay, fine, it was four) and said “I can’t finish this.”
 I didn’t want him to see me as weak; I wanted to impress him!
 He at this point was still thriving and ready to keep moving and I did not want to be the one to make us stop.
 But my body was saying no. Neither he or Elaina were upset of course, but they asked if I was sure.
 I told them to keep going, and I would stay behind and hike back to a meet up point where our other friend Alex could pick me up.
 But after a few minutes, I was somehow convinced to keep going.
 The Advil kicked in and helped for a bit.

 I felt awful that night, for many reasons.
-It was so humid and hot that I did not want to move my body, and I think I got three hours of sleep that night.
+It was so humid and hot that I did not want to move my body, and I think I got three hours of sleep.
 My body hurt, a lot.
 But mostly, I felt like I had failed my friends—I was the reason that we were not going to finish.
-Of course, there were other reasons like the low water and food supply.
+Of course, there were other reasons like the lack of potable water and low food supply.
 And they reminded me, this trip was not about finishing the hike, but being together.

 Making Our Escape

 The next morning, waking up was a dream.
 There was a mosaic of birds all around us and the orchestra they created was the best alarm I could have asked for.
 I walked down to the river and thought I saw some beavers swimming by, but to this day I can't be sure that it wasn't just a wood log that the dense fog was hiding.
 Skipping breakfast, we packed up camp and hiked three miles back to the meeting point.
 Alex was an hour late to pick us up (classic Alex), but he brought very cold water and some hummus and pita chips.
 Hummus and pita is my favorite snack, so I was very happy to see him.

 We hopped in the car, Alex carrying my pack for me, and we drove to the beach.
 That night back at our house, we got Thai food.
 It was great.
 And best of all, I was the first to shower that night.
 Showering first after a trip is the best feeling!
 And that is when I saw it, the tick in my back.
 I screamed—I don’t know why but I did.
 Micah ran into the bathroom and I showed him.
 He got the tweezers and slowly twisted it out.
 I then happily crushed and flushed it!
 Thankfully it was still small and must have been on me less than twelve hours, but thinking about that always reminds me to do very thorough checks every night and every morning (or every five minutes - especially in the heat).
 Thinking back I was thankful none of us Brough any pets aka big, fluffy dogs.
 We would have spent the entire time pulling ticks out of them.

 If you have any questions on prepping for your next thru-hiking adventure or identifying what gear would work best for your needs, or if you'd be up for sharing your own thru-hiking experience with me, please feel free to reach out to me through my profile below or reach out to another Camping & Hiking expert here on Curated.